Fifth Avenue/53rd Street station: Station layout

+The southbound platform contains an exhibit called The Subway: Design for a Modern Icon, developed by the MTA in conjunction with MoMA.
+Installed in January 2020, it contains excerpts of icons used throughout the New York City Subway system.
+These include several pages of the "New York City Transit Authority Graphic Standards Manual", portions of the 1972 New York City Subway map, a visual timeline, and quotations.

 Exits

 The station has two entrances/exits.
 The full-time exit at Fifth Avenue is at the west (railroad south) end of the platform level.
 Two 94 foot long escalators and one staircase go up to a turnstile bank, where a token booth is present.
 A passageway leads to two staircases going up to the eastern corners of Fifth Avenue and 53rd Street.
 There is another staircase that leads to the underground shopping arcade of 660 Fifth Avenue, which has an entrance/exit on the south side of 53rd Street west of Fifth Avenue.

 The part-time entrance/exit leads to Madison Avenue and is located at the east (railroad north) end of the station, one of which leads directly next to the basement and entrance of 515 Madison Avenue.
 This exit has a turnstile bank, customer assistance booth, and two staircases, both of which are built within underground shopping arcades, going up to both eastern corners of Madison Avenue and 53rd Street.
 Two 94 foot long escalators connect the upper-level platform and the mezzanine.

 The part-time exit is only open on weekdays and Saturdays until 9:45 p.m.
 The street-level gates to the station were owned by private companies who formerly closed them at 9 p.m.
 However, MTA workers did not close the platform-level gates until 10 p.m.
 During the hour in between the two gates' closures, exiting passengers often became trapped after passing through the turnstiles, forcing them to go back into the subway, either paying another fare or jumping the turnstiles.
 After the MTA was informed of the issue in 2013, it arranged with the building owners to keep the exit open until 9:45 p.m. and the signs in the station were updated accordingly.